-You can give them an additional boost of nitrogen once they start flowering.
+You can give the pea seeds an additional boost of nitrogen once they start flowering.
 The flowering will happen naturally.
-Growing sugar snap peas is not like tomatoes where you stress the plant with phosphorous to get it to flower.
+Growing sugar snap peas is not like tomatoes where you stress the plant with phosphorous to grow it to flower.

 The added nitrogen encourages the pea plant to grow taller and greener all along the stem.
 Once the sugar snap pea plant reaches a certain height and a certain age, it’s going to set flowers regardless of how much phosphorus you have or not and that’s the miracle behind peas.

 Another crucial and important factor along with the temperature is sunlight.
 You may have very sporadic temperatures early in the spring and that is obviously due to the sun.

 You don’t want the sugar snap peas plants in the hot gleaming sun all day long because they will fry and believe it or not, peas don’t need that much sun.